saptarshibasu/cassandra-study/README.md

 * Once a sufficient number of replicas have responded to satisfy the consistency level, the coordinator acknowledges the write to the client
 * If a replica doesn't respond within the timeout, it is presumed to be dead and a hint is stored for the write
 * A hint doesn't count as a succesful replica write, unless the consistency level is ANY
-* As the replica node receives the write request, it immediately writes the data to the commit log
+* As the replica node receives the write request, it immediately writes the data to the commit log.
+By default, commit log is uncompressed
 * Next the replica node writes the data to a memtable
 * If the row caching is used and the row is in the cache, it is invalidated
 * If the write causes either the commit log or memtable to pass their maximum thresholds, a flush is scheduled to run